Amine Gouiri

-Amine Ferid Gouiri (أمين فريد قويري; born 16 February 2000) is a professional footballer who plays as a striker or left winger for Ligue 1 club Marseille.
+Amine Ferid Gouiri (born 16 February 2000) is a professional footballer who plays as a striker or left winger for Ligue 1 club Marseille.
 Born in France, he plays for the Algeria national team.

 Club career

 Lyon

 A player of Lyon starting in 2013, Gouiri signed his first professional contract with the club on 3 July 2017 for three years.
 An internationally renowned prospect, Gouiri made the bench for Lyon in a Ligue 1 match against Bordeaux on 10 September 2016 at the age of 16, and debuted for the Lyon B team at the age of 17.
 He made his first team debut on 19 November 2017 in a 0–0 home draw against Montpellier in Ligue 1.
 He entered the field after 73 minutes replacing Tanguy Ndombele.

 Nice

 On 1 July 2020, Gouiri joined fellow Ligue 1 side Nice on a four-year contract for a fee of €7 million.
 On 23 August 2020, he scored two goals in his first competitive match for Nice, in a 2–1 league home win over newly promoted Lens, becoming the club's youngest player in the last 70 years to have scored at least twice in his club debut in the French top flight.
 On 29 October 2020, he scored the only goal in a 1–0 win over Hapoel Be'er Sheva in the 2020–21 UEFA Europa League.